The Amsterdam Dungeon

 Live actors guide you through this exhibition of torture and suffering, with plenty of audience participation and laughs.
 As you travel underground, the first segment introduces the world of torture, where a torturer of the Spanish Inquisition turns volunteers into victims of her painful instruments.

 Other interactive highlights include a lesson in grisly, primitive surgical practice on the VOC’s injured, a sentencing at the Council of Blood and a chat with a local who sells your soul to the VOC.
 There’s a maze of mirrors to get lost in, replicating the dark, dangerous and confusing streets of Amsterdam that were littered with robbers and where any misstep would leave you splashing in a canal.
 They save the best for last with a grim rollercoaster ride including a tummy-twisting drop.

 At the end, personal photographs are available for sale, taken from various points along the tour and a gift shop sells creepy memorabilia.
 This haunted house is chock full of historical facts and leaves you with a newfound appreciation for the modern judiciary system.

-The Amsterdam Dungeon is the latest in a series of educational attractions from the Merlin Entertainments Group, which operates similar dungeons in London, York, Edinburgh, and Hamburg as well as Legoland, Sea-Life, the National Seal Sanctuary, and other attractions.
+The Amsterdam Dungeon was created by Merlin Entertainments Group, which operates similar dungeons in London, York, Edinburgh, and Hamburg as well as Legoland, Sea-Life, the National Seal Sanctuary, and other attractions.
 It occupies a former church on the site of a medieval graveyard where archaeologists recently found hundreds of tombstones.
 (See article.)